Annie Schlechter

 When thinking about amenities for families, focus on simple, not ceremonial.
 A nightlight will be appreciated more than chocolates.

-little ones too When left to their own devices, children will uncover endless entertainment in a strange house: great-grandfather’s Faberge egg, a beloved pashmina shawl, the dog.
+When left to their own devices, children will uncover endless entertainment in a strange house: great-grandfather’s Faberge egg, a beloved pashmina shawl, the dog.

 They just want to have fun so keep them in the attic, in your own children’s former room, anywhere they can play and shout from noon until night.
 Etiquette consultant & mommy, Mindy Lockard can help you graciously tackle young guests at Monthly Manner.